Chubu, City Guides, Kanto, Road Trip

 Kurobe Dam

-Kurobe Dam station is only about 30 minutes drive from Lake Kisaki.
-From the station, you need to take one of their electric buses through Kanden Tunnel to continue your way up to the dam itself.
-You get to pass through the famed “fracture zone” which made the construction of this dam so difficult.
-The temperature in this tunnel is very cold regarding the outside temperature – it always remains around 10C.
+Kurobe Dam station is only about a 30-minute drive from Lake Kisaki.
+From the station, you need to take one of their electric buses through the Kanden Tunnel to continue your way up to the dam itself.
+You’ll get to pass through the famed “fracture zone” which made the construction of this dam so difficult.
+The temperature in this tunnel is very cold compared to the outside temperature – it always remains around 10C.

 Crossing Kurobe Dam